dustinpfister/blog_posts/_posts/threejs-points-material.md

 ## 1 - What to know before getting started

-This is a post on three.js, a javaScript library that is used to work with 3d space.
-It is not a getting stared post on three.js, or javaScript in general.
-If you are new to three.js you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on the subject.
-I assume that you have at least some experience making three.js demos, and are not only interested in making a certain kind of demo where you are only dealing with a collection of points.
-Also in this post I will not be getting into every little additional detail on every other little thing about three.js, but I do have [many other posts](/categories/three-js/) on this subject.
+This is a post on three.js, a javaScript library that is used to work with objects in a 3d space.
+It is not a getting stared post on three.js, or javaScript in general, so if you are new to three.js you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on the subject.
+I then assume that you have at least some experience making three.js demos, and are now at thins point only interested in making a certain kind of demo where you are just dealing with a collection of points.
+The process of doing so is not all that different from what you might all ready be familial with when it comes to working with the Mesh constructor.

+So although I will not be getting into detail about the basics of three.js here, let alone everything else that you should be up to speed with before reading this.
+In this section I will be briefly be going over a few things that you should know, or many read up a bit more on before continuing with the Points Constructor and the Points material.

 ## 2 - Points vs Mesh Constructors, and basic Three.Points Constructor example